nfbarnes/starter-academic-nikkifragalabarnes/content/authors/admin/_index.md

 interests:
 - Materiality of text
 - Ethics of data use, privacy, and consent
-- Curatorial practice that centers non-dominant public histories
+- Curatorial practice centering non-dominant public histories
 - Place-based archives

 education: